MystenLabs/sui/wallet-adapter/src/README.md

 #### Wallet Adapter Example
-This folder contains an example react frontend that utilizes the wallet adapter.
-For the wallet-adapter source code, check out /wallet-adapter/packages.
+This folder contains an example React frontend that utilizes the Sui Wallet Adapter.
+You can view the Wallet Adapter source code in the /wallet-adapter/packages folder.